 Hand lever brakes (left) provide better control on the steeps than fender brakes (right)

-Models with fender brakes, like the Razor E Prime III, are more difficult to use on the steeps due to the required change in foot position and weight distribution.
-Whereas models with dual brake systems activated by a single-hand lever are most effective on descents because the system is quite powerful.
-Moreover, the convenience of the hand lever allows us to maintain a balanced, comfortable position that is otherwise disrupted when using a fender brake.
+Models with fender brakes, like the Razor E Prime III, are more difficult to use on steeps due to the required change in foot position and weight distribution.
+Meanwhile, models with dual brake systems activated by a single-hand lever are most effective on descents because the system is quite powerful.
+Moreover, the hand lever's convenience allows us to maintain a balanced, comfortable position that is otherwise disrupted when using a fender brake.

-For the flat ground stop tests, our top performer is the Niu Kqi3 Max, which comes to a halt at an impressive 9 feet.
+Our top performer for the flat ground stop tests is the Niu Kqi3 Max, which comes to a halt at an impressive 9 feet.
 This should be no surprise, given the Niu's robust triple braking system.
-Other notable performers include the Gotrax GXL V2 and Hiboy S2 Pro, which both brake at 12 feet, a distance even the most experienced riders can wow at.
-These models, along with other high scorers, all boast a dual motor and disc braking system.
+Other notable performers include the Gotrax GXL V2 and Hiboy S2 Pro, which brake at 12 feet, a distance even the most experienced riders can watch.
+These models and other high scorers all boast a dual motor and disc braking system.
 The Prime III, with its motor and fender brake, takes 25 feet to stop, placing it at the bottom end of our group.

 Portability